 Processing of the resulting sequences, i.e. sequence assembly and quality control, was performed with the MOTHUR software (v 1.35) [6].
 Only sequences with ≥480 bp, no ambiguous bases and homopolymers shorter than 8 bp were considered for further analysis.
 These sequences were aligned and classified using the SILVA SSU database (release 119) [7].
 Chimeras were removed using the Uchime Software [8].
 All sequences were binned into Operational Taxonomic Units (OTUs) and were clustered (average neighbour algorithm) at 97% sequence similarity.
 Single singletons, that appeared only once in the whole dataset, were removed using MOTHUR (v 1.35).
 Coverage values were calculated with MOTHUR (v 1.35).
 The batch of sequences from this study has been submitted in NCBI Short Read Archive under accession code PRJNA515026.
 Taxonomic classification was assigned using BLAT (Kent 2002) based on the Protist Ribosomal Reference (PR2) curated Database (built on Genbank 203; October 2014), containing 23,003 sequences [9].

 For comparisons with the microscopic observations, that mostly took into account unicellular phototrophic algae, only OTUs clustering in protistan groups characterized as autotrophic and/or mixotrophic, that is representatives of Bacillariophyta, Chlorophyta, Haptophyta, Ochrophyta, dinoflaggelates [10] and unicellular Rhodophyta were kept for further analysis.
-For direct comparisons with microscopic observations OTUs were assigned to species and genera based on 18S sequences nucleotide similarity with the available PR2 sequences.
+For consistency with microscopic observations, OTUs were assigned to species and genera based on 18S sequences nucleotide similarity with the available PR2 sequences.
 More specifically, OTUs were classified in species level when 18S nucleotide similarity exceeded 97% and in genus level when the respective nucleotide similarity exceeded 92%.
 All OTUs assigned to specific species or genera were clustered in order to perform comparisons with microscopic observations.

 Simulation experiment to assess connectivity between sampling sites in the Aegean